ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 yet, the Leader responds with HTTP status 202 Accepted.
 The response MAY include a Retry-After header field to suggest a polling interval to the Collector.

+Asynchronously from any request from the Collector, the Leader attempts to run the collection job.
+It first checks whether it can construct a batch for the collection job by applying the requirements in {{batch-validation}}.
+If so, then the Leader obtains the Helper's aggregate share following the aggregate-share request flow described in {{collect-aggregate}}.
+If not, it either aborts the collection job or tries again later, depending on which requirement in
+{{batch-validation}} was not met.

-The Leader obtains the Helper's aggregate share following the aggregate-share request flow described in {{collect-aggregate}}.
-When all aggregate shares are successfully obtained, the Leader responds to subsequent HTTP POST requests to the collection job with HTTP status code 200 OK and a body consisting of a `Collection`:
+Once both aggregate shares are successfully obtained, the Leader responds to subsequent HTTP POST requests to the collection job with HTTP status code 200 OK and a body consisting of a `Collection`:

 ~~~
 struct {